About Tasks

 4. Check Enable Tasks.

-5. Check each task you want to enable for students, and specify how many of each type of task students should complete in the discussion.
+5. Check each task you want to enable for students and specify how many times each student should complete it.

 6. Click Save.

 To edit tasks, open the Tasks tab using the steps above.
-You can adjust which tasks should be enabled, or edit the number of times each task should be completed.
-Any adjustments are updated for students dynamically.
+You can adjust which tasks should be enabled or the number of times each task should be completed.
+Any adjustments are updated for students immediately.

 Resetting the Tasks Counter